 Lighting products can often be seen as mundane objects, with little imagination aside from the shade wrapped around the light bulb.
 The Branch product has turned those views on their head, with a lighting system where the user is at the centre of its conception.
 Having the ability to interact with the product to such an extent could revitalise the way in which we see light as a tangible entity, enriching the user experience through personalisation and tactility.

 You can find more about the project here: http://delightinlight.org/

 Or on Twitter: @delightlight

 -A duo focused upon designing quality furniture which caters for evolving spaces.

 this is just one example of a great set of well thought through furniture pieces, designed around the modern view of space and how it can typically shift in use and meaning.
 Design is regarded at the highest level, with a true appreciation for its importance in delivering revolutionary pieces of furniture to the market.
 It is also clear that there is a real recognition for providing solutions that cater for peoples changing habits and work practices, with an increasing need for personal and social work areas.

-More info on the project can be found at: http://www.jddfurniture.com/
+More info on the project can be found at: http://www.jddfurniture.com/ or at 100% design

 Or on Twtitter: @JDD_Tweets